 |Looking for free financial help for cancer patients?|

 Organizations that help cancer patients financially.
-Cancer is a devastating disease and everyone knows someone who has been touched by this disease.
-There are, however, groups that help patients with medical bills, and basic living needs.
+Cancer is a devastating disease, and everyone knows someone who this disease has touched.
+There are, however, groups that help patients with medical bills and basic living needs.
 You may also be looking for groups that help financially with bills related to your treatment.

-It’s important to have a support team in place to help you manage your day to day living while getting treatment.
-Thankfully, there are many charities and drug companies that will support you financially as you are getting well.
+It’s important to have a support team in place to help you manage your day-to-day living while getting treatment.
+Thankfully, many charities and drug companies will support you financially as you are getting well.
 Find out where to find financial help with Cancer bills.

 Organizations That Help Cancer Patients Financially

-That is why a cancer diagnosis many a time probably frightens or confuses families.
-However, there are a good number of organizations with programs that assist cancer patients to cope with the cost of healthcare.
-If you are battling cancer, there is emotion, physical and financial support available.
+That is why a cancer diagnosis, many a time, probably frightens or confuses families.
+However, there are many organizations with programs that assist cancer patients in coping with the cost of healthcare.
+If you are battling cancer, there is emotional, physical, and financial support available.

 Cancer Care Organization

 Founded in 1944, they are the leading national agency providing free information, financial assistance, and professional support to cancer patients.
 Services include phone, in-person or online counseling by cancer experts.